- 3 Bedrooms

 About the Area

-Myrtle Beach is home to this condo.
+Located in Myrtle Beach, this condo is on the beach.
 The area's natural beauty can be seen at Myrtle Beach Beaches and Myrtle Beach State Park, while SkyWheel Myrtle Beach and Ripley's Aquarium are popular area attractions.
 Looking to enjoy an event or a game while in town?
 See what's going on at Myrtle Beach Sports Center, or consider a night out at Burroughs & Chapin Pavilion Place.

 Special Instructions